stratumn/js-crypto/README.md

 Crypto library - works both in node and in the browsers.

 This library contains all we need for cryptography in javascript in a browser-compatible way.
 All keys and signatures should also be compatible with [go-crypto](https://github.com/stratumn/go-crypto).
+We keep adding and making changes to it, so use it at your own risk.
+Stratumn will not be responsible for any issue that may arise if you use it in your systems.

 **REQUIREMENT**: Your platform should support Uint8Array for this library to work correctly.
 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array#Browser_compatibility